davidoram/dynamic_forms3/README.txt

 and then to retrieve a specific document instance, edit it and save.

 The server component is built using 'Zappa', the coffescript wrapper around 'Express' for node.js.
+The server returns the same data in different formats based on the contents of the HTTP Header value 'Content-Type'

 --------------------------------------------------
 Source